andrewcooke/Stupid.jl/README.md

 A practical example where this can be used is detecting the use of this (weak) cipher in data of unknown origin.

+The probable mechanism is matching the internal counter.

 Here is the correlation for [Little Brother](little-brother.txt), encrypted with key 0xacb89d: